dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 }
 ~~~

-Before going forward, you can check the [Using DJI PC Simulator](../application-development-workflow/workflow-testing.html#DJI-PC-Simulator) for DJI PC Simulator's basic usage.
+Before going forward, you can check the [Using DJI Assistant 2 Simulator](../application-development-workflow/workflow-testing.html#dji-assistant-2-simulator) for its basic usage.

-Now, let's connect the aircraft to your PC or Virtual Machine running Windows via a Micro USB cable, and then power on the aircraft and the remote controller.
-Click Display Simulator.
-You can type in your current location's latitude and longitude data in the Simulator Config, if you would like.
+Now, let's connect the aircraft to your PC or Mac running DJI Assistant 2 via a Micro USB cable, and then power on the aircraft and the remote controller.
+Press the **Simulator** button in the DJI Assistant 2 and feel free to type in your current location's latitude and longitude data into the simulator.

 ![simulatorPreview](../images/tutorials-and-samples/Android/GSDemo-Google-Map/simulator_preview.png)

 Next, build and run the project and install it in your Android device and connect it to the remote controller using USB cable.

-Go to the DJI PC Simulator on your PC and press the Start Simulation button.
+Press the **Start Simulating** button.
 If you check the application now, a tiny red aircraft will be shown on the map.
 If you cannot find the aircraft, press the "LOCATE" button to zoom in to the center of the aircraft on the Map.
 Here is a gif animation for you to check:

 ![locateAircraft](../images/tutorials-and-samples/Android/GSDemo-Google-Map/locateAircraft.gif)